Gabeperson/sudoku-solver/README.md

-# sudokusolver
+# Sudoku-Solver

+Sudoku solver with image detection, meant for windows.
+Uses pytesseract and sudoku solving code from Computerphile.
 Personal project done in one afternoon when I got a stroke of inspiration.
 Code is messy.
-Expect little to no updates.
+Expect little if any updates.
 Currently only supports windows
 (no comments cause nobody's gonna read this code anyway)